apache/mxnet/docs/how_to/finetune.md

 use a smaller learning rate based on the intuition that we may already be close to a good result.

-In this demonstration, we'll fine-tune a model pre-trained on ImageNet to the smaller caltech-256 dataset.
+In this demonstration, we'll fine-tune a model pretrained on ImageNet to the smaller caltech-256 dataset.
 Following this example, you can fine-tune to other datasets, even for strikingly different applications such as face identification.